udexon/GOEHDOM/Metaprogramming_eng.md

 Consider the following seemingly trivial example:

+echo 1

+echo 2

+sed -i 's/old-text/new-text/g' input.txt

+   程序员手动编辑， 后生成 patch 。 程序员手动编辑的思绪及过程， 用新弗式表现出来。

+GitHub patch code is not full fledged programmable script.
+Phos is.

+Phos command can be embedded as comments in any existing file or additional files in existing directory or a new subdirectory.
+Call it Delta code.

+Delta code is the basis of fees pay out.
+Conflict with free software licenses?
+Depends.
+Discuss several scenario.

+Use Android project to illustrate.
+Gradle is based on groovy, a JVM derived Language.

 Programmers would code changes in existing programming languages.
 No metaprogramming.
 No reuse.
 No automation.
 Phos enables metaprogramming and automation, although need time to build up.
 But they are accumulative.